saha18uiuc/sailor/ArtifactEvaluation.md

 ## Reproducing results

+We provide scripts that automate experiments for key figures in the paper.
+Please note that the Planner evaluation experiments do not depend on the Simulator validation experiments, so you can run them in any order.

-### 1. Simulator validation
+## 1. Simulator validation

 For this stage, an image need to have been built in Clariden, as described above.
 We will first run some training jobs in Clariden to measure iteration time and memory bandwidth, then we will process the results and update the testing configuration files, and then we will validate the Sailor and other simulators.

+Notes:
-Note: Since Aceso needs seperate runs, we omit it to save time
+* Since Aceso needs seperate runs, we omit it to save time
+* We have done the necessary profiling of the model and cluster network

 ### Get results on the Clariden cluster

 1. Login to Clariden and go to '/capstor/scratch/cscs/$USER/sailor' directory

-2. Run the script [clariden_scripts/run.sh](clariden_scripts/run.sh).
+2. Run the script [ae_scripts/clariden_scripts/run.sh](ae_scripts/clariden_scripts/run.sh).
 This submits slurm jobs of the Sailor framework with different configurations.
 We are testing both iteration time and memory footprint.
 You can use 'squeue' to check the status of your jobs.

 ### Process results
 After all jobs have finished, we have to process the results.
 The results for both iteration time and memory configurations are under /capstor/scratch/cscs/$USER/sailor/clariden/OPT-350.